 How long will I need to stay on amino acids and at what dose?

-The neurotransmitter imbalances that lead to symptoms associated with Parkinson’s disease are generally due to one or two factors: (1) relative nutritional deficiency and/or (2) neurotoxicity.
+The neurotransmitter imbalances that lead to symptoms associated with Parkinson’s disease-like symptoms are generally due to one or two factors: (1) relative nutritional deficiency (RND) and/or (2) neurotoxicity.
 A relative nutritional deficiency basically means that a person’s neurotransmitter stores are low and need to be restored.
 This process usually takes from 3-9 months, after which time a person’s amino acids needs can be reduced (because once the deficiency is restored, it does not take as much amino acid to keep a person’s levels ‘topped off’ as it does to fill them.)
 Neurotoxicity is permanent neuronal damage.
 In this case, a certain amount of amino acids will be necessary to enable the remaining viable neurons to function optimally.
 Generally, a person will need to continue this amount of amino acids for life in order to keep symptoms under control.
 For any given person, we will not know the proportion of their symptoms that are attributable to a relative nutritional deficiency or neurotoxicity until neurotransmitter optimization occurs (which generally takes 4-9 months.

 Do you work with people over the phone/internet?